 Under the Acts the Wage Inspectorate administers, it may enforce compliance, in several ways, such as:

-- to vary or cancel a child employment permit if upon an officer assessing or investigating an application for a permit considers it necessary to vary or cancel the permit if the health, safety, education or the moral or material welfare of the child is suffering or likely to suffer, or if the child is being or likely to be subjected to any form of exploitation in the course of employment, or if the employment is prohibited
+- to vary, suspend or cancel a child employment licence (or permit if issued before 1 July 2023) if upon an officer assessing or investigating an application for a licence considers it necessary.
+A licence may be suspended or cancelled if the health, safety, wellbeing, development or education of a child is suffering or is likely to suffer, the child is being or is likely to be subjected to exploitation, the employment is prohibited employment or Wage Inspectorate believes on reasonable ground that the licence holder has contravened the conditions of their licence.

-- to include special conditions on a child employment permit
+- to include special conditions on a child employment licence

 - to issue a notice to the alleged offender advising they take a certain course of action